Shopify/sewing-kit-next/packages/loom-plugin-build-library/README.md

       // Required.
 A browserslist string that shall be targeted when your runtime includes `Runtime.Browser`
       browserTargets: 'defaults',
       // Required.
 A browserslist string that shall be targeted when your runtime includes `Runtime.Node`
-      nodeTargets: 'node 12.13',
+      nodeTargets: 'node 12.20',
       // Optional.
+Defaults to true.
+Defines if commonjs outputs should be generated.
+      commonjs: true,
+      // Optional.
+Defaults to true.
+Defines if esmodules outputs should be generated.
+      esmodules: true,
+      // Optional.
+Defaults to true.
+Defines if esnext outputs should be generated.
+      esnext: true,
+      // Optional.
+Defaults to true.
+Defines if entrypoints should be written at
+      // the root of the repository.
+You can disable this if you have a single
+      // entrypoint or if your package uses the `exports` key in package.json
+      rootEntrypoints: true,
+      // Optional.
 Defaults to false.
 Defines if graphql files should be processed.
       graphql: false,
       // Optional.
 Defaults to 'node'.
-Defines if the jest environment should be 'node' or 'jsdom'. jestEnvironment = 'node',
+Defines if the jest environment should be 'node' or 'jsdom'.
-      // Optional.
-Defaults to empty object.
-Defines any additional config to pass to plugin-package-build
-      packageBuildOptions: {}
+      jestEnvironment: 'node',
     }),
     buildLibraryWorkspace({
       // Optional.
 Defaults to false.
 Defines if d.ts files should be generated for graphql files.